Stone of Tears: Plot summary

 Kahlan embarks on a long trek back to her home of Aydindril along with three mud people.
 Along the way, they come across a sacked city, Ebinissia, with the inhabitants' corpses filling the streets and the surrounding countryside.
 Kahlan and the three mud people race to catch up with a band of some five thousand troops that are trailing the enemy which sacked Ebinissia.
 She is shocked to realize that these soldiers are all teenagers and entirely undertrained and unprepared to attack the seasoned, well organized and vastly superior enemy forces.
 She assumes command of the army and organizes a series of guerilla attacks on what she now knows to be The Imperial Order.
 Victorious, Kahlan returns to Ayndindril, where she stumbles across Zedd and the sorceress Adie, both of whom had their memories deleted earlier.
 She returns his memory by telling him that Richard is with the Sisters of the Light.
 Enraged, Zedd tells Kahlan he will have her beheaded for what she has done, and that she has condemned Richard to a thousand years of his literal nightmares.

 After months at the Palace, Richard escapes after killing several Sisters of the Dark.
 Knowing he must save the world first, he travels to D'hara.
 At the Peoples Palace, Richard destroys a spell from a Sister of the Dark by using the black sorcerer's sand to corrupt the spell.
 He then avoids making a last moment mistake by placing the Stone of Tears on Darken Rahl.
 Richard returns the Stone of Tears to the underworld and once again defeats the Keeper, he rushes to Aydindril to find Kahlan.
 Upon finding Kahlan has already been executed, Richard kills all the councillors who sentenced her to death.
 Finding Kahlan's grave, he realizes that Zedd has cast a death spell to make all believe that Kahlan is dead.
 Denna's spirit visited the both of them and they were reunited in a place between worlds.

 Wizard's Second Rule

-Stone of Tears reveals the Wizard's Second Rule:
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The novel reveals the Wizard's Second Rule:

 The greatest harm can result from the best intentions.